<img src="https://ib.adnxs.com/pixie?pi=a221d956-ac41-4f0e-9b58-d09fb74b5a23&amp;e=PageView&amp;script=0" width="1" height="1" style="display:none">

 ADHD and Sensory Processing Disorder

 People with ADHD may have trouble with their interoceptive sense, which is a the brain's ability to properly interpret signals from the body's internal organs.
 Signals for hunger, thirst, pain, sleepiness, and toileting may not come naturally to kids with ADHD.
-While it is widely accepted that poor interoception can lead to food aversions and under eating, it may also contribute to misinterpreting different bodily signals as hunger.
+While it is widely accepted that poor interoception can lead to food aversions and under-eating, it may also contribute to misinterpreting different bodily signals as hunger.
 In other words, a person who feels hungry all the time despite appropriate caloric intake may be misreading his or her body's needs.
-Targeted sensory motor activities that promote proper neural connections and brain function like those included in The Brain Balance Program can improve sensory processing for better interoception.
-Learn more about improving symptoms of processing disorders here.
+Targeted sensory-motor activities that promote proper neural connections and brain function like those included in The Brain Balance Program can improve sensory processing for better interoception.
+You can learn more about improving symptoms of processing disorders here.

 ADHD and Food Sensitivities / Allergies

 When a child with ADHD has food sensitivities or allergies, it may mean that certain foods are not being fully digested in the stomach and can then get through the lining of the gut causing leaky gut syndrome.
 Some kids actually crave the problematic food creating a cycle of overeating, thus continually feeding their allergy or sensitivity.
 This cycle triggers an immune response in the body and brain leading to inflammation and possible poor absorption of vitamins and minerals.
 Chemicals produced during this immune response can affect a child’s behavior and learning ability, exacerbating symptoms of ADHD.
-The Brain Balance Program includes bio-nutritional testing to uncover potential food sensitivities and nutritional deficiencies so we can recommend dietary changes as needed to nutritionally support improved brain function in your child.
+The Brain Balance Program utilizes our Elimination Challenge to uncover potential food sensitivities and offer the best nutritional support to help improve brain function in your child.

 While the connection between ADHD and eating disorders continues to be investigated, parents can make changes today to improve the health of their entire family.

 If your child is struggling with symptoms of ADHD and needs help mastering healthy eating habits, we invite you to consider The Brain Balance Program.
-By combining sensory motor, academic, and bio-nutritional objectives, our non-medical approach is helping kids reach their physical, social, and academic potential.
+By combining sensory-motor, academic, and nutritional objectives, our non-medical approach is helping kids reach their physical, social, and academic potential.
 Contact us today to find the center nearest you!

 Take Our Online Quiz